-- 1. Apply the fundamental principles of cryptography and cryptanalysis and their role in secure communication. - 2.
-Analyze symmetric encryption techniques and authentication mechanisms for their effectiveness in securing data. - 3.
-Analyze the applications of public key encryption, digital signatures, and key establishment in real-world scenarios. - 4.
-Apply cryptographic algorithms to design, implement, and analyze secure cryptographic solutions. - 5.
-Evaluate the effectiveness of Message Authentication Codes (MACs) in ensuring data integrity and authenticity.
+- 1. Interpret the basic principles of cryptography and general cryptanalysis. - 2.
+Determine the concepts of symmetric encryption and authentication. - 3.
+Identify the use of public key encryption, digital signatures, and key establishment. - 4.
+Apply the cryptographic algorithms to compose, build and analyze simple cryptographic solutions. - 5.
+Demonstrate the use of Message Authentication Code to authenticate information transmitted between the users.